NOTE: If you’re reading this post, it’s because you want to communicate (and think) more effectively about race. I hope these observations help.

 Let’s stop dumping our curiosity, questions, discomfort, pontificating, and desperate need to be reassured or forgiven on Black people who already spend way too much of their lives dealing with what white folks think and feel.

 We need to talk to each other in private.
 And when it’s time for public speaking about race, a person of color should have the floor.
-(And pay them for it, because they’ve explained all this 10,000 times before.)
+(And pay them for sharing their thoughts, because they’ve explained this to white people hundreds of times already, for free.)

 Let’s let them do the speaking in public.